Home » How To » FIX Mouse Pointer Disappears in Chrome Problem

 disable hardware acceleration

-If your Chrome profile is corrupted, it can lead to some unexpected behavior.
-When I say ‘unexpected behavior,’ it can be anything from sync issues to graphical glitches to mouse disappearing.
-In that case, creating a new profile and deleting the old one will solve the mouse pointer disappearing problem in Chrome.
+If your Chrome profile is corrupted, it can lead to unexpected behavior.
+When I say ‘unexpected behavior,’ it can be anything from sync issues to graphical glitches to mouse cursor disappearing.
+In that case, creating a new profile and deleting the old one will solve the issue.
 Thankfully, it is pretty easy to create a new profile in Chrome.
 Here’s how.

 1. Open the Chrome browser.

-2. Click on the “user icon” on the top right corner.
+2. Click on the user icon in the top right corner.

 create new profile in chrome

-With that, a new profile will be created.
+With that, a new profile is created.
 Now, close the original profile window and verify if you can see the mouse pointer.
-Once you see the mouse pointer, you can start using it as the regular profile.
+Once you see the mouse pointer, you can start using the new profile as the regular profile.
 To sync history, extensions, bookmarks, etc., sign in to your Google account.

 If needed, you can delete the old profile.
 To do that, click on the user account icon and then click on the Settings icon next to “Other profiles.”
-In the profiles window, click on the “Menu” icon next to the profile icon and select the “Delete” option.
+In the profiles window, click on the three-dotted menu icon next to the profile icon and select the “Delete” option.

 delete Chrome profile

 Generally, you can uninstall the Chrome browser from the “Apps & features” page in the Settings app or using the “Add or remove programs” tool in the control panel.
 However, I recommend using a third-party uninstaller like Revo Uninstaller or Geek uninstaller for these kinds of situations.
-Unlike the built-in uninstaller, Revo Uninstaller will uninstall the program and then deletes all the leftover files and registry keys.
+Unlike the built-in uninstaller, a dedicated uninstalled will uninstall the program and then delete all the leftover files and registry keys.
 That way, you can be sure that the program is completely uninstalled without any leftover bits.

-Once uninstalled, restart Windows, download a new Chrome installer from Google and install it like any other Windows software.
-This should fix the mouse disappears problem in the Chrome browser.
+Once uninstalled, restart Windows, download a new Chrome installer from Google, and install it like any other Windows software.
+This should fix the mouse pointer disappearing problem in the Chrome browser.

 Leave a Comment